-The guide costs $27, which is towards the higher end of ebook prices.
+The guide costs around $10 on Amazon.
 Is it worth the money?

 In our opinion, it is.
-There is a wealth of information in the guide, clearly laid out and explained in a way that makes it easily understandable for even those who don’t have a strong tech background.
-The free software options that are used save many hundreds of dollars over their commercial counterparts, while picking the right computing device could save hundreds more.
+There is a wealth of information in the guide, clearly laid out and explained in a way that makes it easily understandable for those without a tech background.
+The free software options save hundreds of dollars over their commercial counterparts, while picking the right computing device could save hundreds more.

-Even more than that, though, is that fact that Anil offers six months worth of email support to everyone that buys the book on any topic contained within it.
-Having that kind of one-to-one support when you need it is worth a small fortune by itself … and definitely a lot more than twenty seven bucks!
+Even better, though, is that Anil offers six months worth of email support to everyone who buys the book, on any topic contained within it.
+Having that kind of one-to-one support when you need it is worth a small fortune by itself … and definitely a lot more than ten bucks!